A reader is worried her husband will pay the price for her student loans.

 The faster way to resurrect your student loan status is through consolidation.
 All you have to do is apply for a Direct Consolidation Loan through the government and agree to pay your loan back on an income-driven repayment plan.

-An income-driven plan will adjust your monthly payments in proportion to your income, so hopefully, they won’t be too burdensome.
+An income-driven plan – such as IBR or PAYE – will adjust your monthly payments in proportion to your income, so hopefully, they won’t be too burdensome.
 And if you keep up with payments each month, any remaining balance could be forgiven after 20 or 25 years.

 Alternatively, you could agree to make three on-time monthly payments and then apply for consolidation.
 In this case, you wouldn’t have to choose an income-driven plan, but you could go with whatever repayment plan best fits your budget.